 Estate agent handing over keys to a London property

 An HMO can be an excellent investment — but only if the licensing position is exactly what you think it is.
-We regularly speak to buyers who completed on a property assuming it was a compliant, licensed HMO, only to discover after the fact that it wasn't.
-Here's what to check before you exchange contracts.
+We regularly speak to buyers who completed on a property assuming it was a compliant, licensed HMO, only to discover after the fact that it wasn't, or that it was licensed for a lower occupancy than they'd been told.
+Here's what to check before you exchange contracts, not after.

 Verify the licence independently